-U.S. Political Contributions and Advocacy
+U.S. Political Contributions

 ADM unlocks the power of nature to enrich the quality of life.

-Our ability to fulfill this vital purpose is enhanced when government policies impacting our operations promote growth — growth that facilitates job creation; encourages ongoing investment in our business, our employees and the communities where we live and work; and returns value to our stockholders.
+Our ability to fulfill this vital purpose is enhanced when government policies impacting our operations promote growth—growth that facilitates job creation, encourages ongoing investment in our business, our employees and the communities where we live and work, and returns value to our stockholders.

-ADM believes that participation in the political process is an important element of our business, one undertaken for the benefit of all company stakeholders.
+ADM's Board of Directors believes that participation in the political process is an important element of our business, one undertaken for the benefit of all company stakeholders.
 We therefore support candidates for political office and organizations that share our pro-growth vision and support our work to offer sustainable, innovative solutions to meet the world’s most fundamental needs for food, drink and more.